reinpmomz/Spatio-Temporal_patterns_Bactrocera-dorsalis/README.md

 - Map the abundance and seasonal effect variation of Bactrocera dorsalis in Benin in the three agro-ecologies.

 Mapping will be based on the two seasons in Benin and the three agro-ecologies over the period of 6 years that the data was collected.
 The spatial distribution within the time period will be shown across the three agro-ecologies during the different seasons.
 The mapping will be done separately for each of the two seasons and in each agro-ecology.
-The dry season occurs from October to April and rainy season occurs from May to September.
 Each agro-ecology will be mapped in accordance with the data collection sites.
-For, the Forest Savannah Mosaic (FSM) the sites will be: Iloulofin, Ketou, and Lalo.
-The sites in the Southern Guinea Savannah will be: Akofoudjole, Alifarou, Bassila, Mondjigagan, and Tchourou.
-In addition the sites in Northern Guinea Savannah will be: Natitingou, Ndali , Parakou and Papatia.
 The semi-variogram will be used to depict the spatial autocorrelation of the data.
 Geo-referencing will be done to obtain the coordinates of the different sites in the three agro-ecologies.
 Before geo-referencing, the sites which are replicated will first be made the same so that that they can be georeferenced only once